spsforks/QB64-Wiki/Text-Using-Graphics.md

 ```

 > Alpha-numeric text byte values will never be close to 255 because the first and last columns will normally be 0 as they are used to space text characters.
 Some characters, such as [CHR$](CHR$)(219) can have byte totals of 255 and have a value every row however.

+## Example(s)

 *Example Code:* Displays the 16 one byte row values saved as [ASCII](ASCII) characters in the [STRING](STRING) array using [_PRINTSTRING](_PRINTSTRING).